capactio/website/docs/architecture/hub-graphql-api.md

 Currently, there are no GraphQL mutations or subscriptions available.
 Once populated with DB populator, all resources are read-only.

-To see full GraphQL schema, open the [`schema.graphql`](https://github.com/capactio/capact/tree/main/och-js/graphql/public/schema.graphql) file.
+To see full GraphQL schema, open the [`schema.graphql`](https://github.com/capactio/capact/tree/main/hub-js/graphql/public/schema.graphql) file.

 ## Local API

-Local OCH API contains GraphQL operations for managing TypeInstances.
+Local Hub API contains GraphQL operations for managing TypeInstances.

-To see full GraphQL schema, open the [`schema.graphql`](https://github.com/capactio/capact/tree/main/och-js/graphql/local/schema.graphql) file.
+To see full GraphQL schema, open the [`schema.graphql`](https://github.com/capactio/capact/tree/main/hub-js/graphql/local/schema.graphql) file.

 ## Examples

-To run sample GraphQL queries and mutations for Public or Local OCH, follow the steps:
+To run sample GraphQL queries and mutations for Public or Local Hub, follow the steps:

 1. Open the Capact Gateway GraphQL Playground.